belle2/basf2/online_book/basf2/b2bii.rst

        * Can I use basf2 to analysis Belle data?
        * Why can't I use the same basf2 particle lists and variables in my b2bii analysis?
-       * How to apply PID efficiency weights in my ntuple?

    **Objectives**:

        * Process Belle data with basf2

 The ``b2bii`` package in basf2 converts Belle MDST files (basf data format) to Belle II MDST (basf2 data format).
 This enables performing physics analysis